 But, the quality of translations can vary.
 Different companies will perform this service to different standards, and prices will vary depending on this.

-For instance, certified translations are required when documents are being translated and sent to governmental bodies.
+For instance, documents being translated and sent to governmental bodies can require certified translation.

 Written work that is translated to be published will potentially need a higher standard of translation than work that is used for information only.
 So let’s take a closer look at translation in writing.